-This summary assumes that no holder of Units has entered or will enter into a "derivative forward agreement" as that term is defined in proposed amendments to the Tax Act contained in draft legislation released by the Minister of Finance (Canada) on October 18, 2013.
+This summary assumes that no holder of Units has entered or will enter into a "derivative forward agreement" as that term is defined in the Tax Act.

 This summary is also based on the assumption that the Fund will at all times comply with its investment restrictions.
 This summary assumes that the Fund will at no time be a SIFT trust as defined in the Tax Act.
 This summary is also based on the advice of the Manager and of the Agents respecting certain factual matters.